-Important Provisions for the Protection of Shareholders' Rights Provisions of the Company's Articles of Association Explanation has transferred more than one half of the total number of shares of the company he/she holds at the time of his/her election as such; or had transferred more than one half of the total number of shares he/she held within the share transfer prohibition period fixed prior to the convention of a shareholders' meeting, then his/her election as a director shall become invalid.
+Important Provisions for the Protection of Shareholders' Rights Provisions of the Company's Articles of Association Explanation audit committee and thus supervisor relevant provisions are not applicable.
 The company's directors shall have the loyalty and shall exercise the due care of a good administrator in performing his/her duty; and if he/she has acted in breach of the above, he/she shall be liable for the damages incurred by the company there-from.
 If the breaching director acts for him/herself or any third party, subject to the shareholders' resolution any profit generated from such act shall be deemed profits of the company.
 If the company's director has, in the course of conducting the business operations, violated any provision of the applicable laws and/or regulations and thus caused damage to any other person, he/she shall be liable, jointly and severally with the company, for the damage to such other person.
 Acting within the scope of their duties, the managerial officer or the supervisor shall bear the same liability of damages as the company's directors.
 The Company's current Articles of Association do not have exactly the same wording.
 The Company's current Articles of Association have been drawn up pursuant to the checklist of the protection of shareholders' rights effective as of listing.
 In addition, according to Cayman lawyers, at all times all directors owe fiduciary duties to the company at common law.
 Where an entity acts as a shareholder of a company, its authorized representative may be elected as a director or supervisor of the company.
-If there is a plural number of such authorized The Company's current Articles of Association do not have this provision.
-The Company does not establish the position of supervisor, thus there is no such situation in which an entity shareholder's representative is elected or serves as director and supervisor
+If there is a plural number of such authorized representatives, each of them may be so elected, but such authorized representatives may not concurrently be elected or serve as the director and The Company's current Articles of Association do not have this provision.
+The Company does not establish the position of supervisor, thus there is no such situation in which an entity shareholder's representative is elected or serves as director and supervisor concurrently.